gianlucapargaetzi/AI-Based-Sign-Language-Recognition/README.md

 <p>This repository is the result of the project "AI-Based Sign Language Recognition", which
-implements the MediaPipe Pipepline to estimate and classify hand gestures from the ASL Alphabet.
+implements the MediaPipe Pipepline to estimate and classify hand gestures from the ASL Alphabet. </p>

-The first part implements the recognition of static gestures with MediaPipe Hands and a proposed skip connections model for the classifier, trained with a big skeleton dataset extracted from image datasets available online
+<p>The first part implements the recognition of static gestures with MediaPipe Hands and a proposed skip connections model for the classifier, trained with a big skeleton dataset extracted from image datasets available online.</p>
-The trained classifier model was implemented in a simple iOS-Demo-Application to show the Real-Time Potential on an Edge Device
+<p>The trained classifier model was implemented in a simple iOS-Demo-Application to show the Real-Time Potential on an Edge Device</p>
-Additionally, a proof-of-principle for the recognition of dynamic Gestures was realised by training an LSTM-Network with Skeleton Sequences extracted with MediaPipe Holistic
+<p>Additionally, a proof-of-principle for the recognition of dynamic Gestures was realised by training an LSTM-Network with Skeleton Sequences extracted with MediaPipe Holistic</p>

 ------------------------------------------------------------------------------------------------------------